Arash-Nozarinejad/analysis-tutorial/spreadsheets/xlookup-complete-tutorial/readme.md

 * -1 – XLOOKUP perform a reverse search starting at the last item.
 * 2 – XLOOKUP perform a binary search that relies on lookup_array being sorted in ascending order.
 If not sorted, invalid results will be returned.
 * -1 – XLOOKUP perform a binary search that relies on lookup_array being sorted in descending order.
 If not sorted, invalid results will be returned.
-Let’s say you wanted to find which north American country in our subset data is the least happy country based on its Happiness Score.
+Let’s say you wanted to find which Latin American country in our subset data is the least happy country based on its Happiness Score.
 You’ll write the following:

 ![example05_formula]( https://i0.wp.com/analysistutorial.com/wp-content/uploads/2023/02/ccpy.png?resize=1080%2C403&ssl=1)
 ```
 =XLOOKUP(H2, B2:B20, A2:A20, “Region not found”, 1, -1)
 ```
-Here the XLOOKUP will search for the first instance of North America (H2) in the Region column (B2:B20) starting from the bottom which result is the 5th item from the bottom.
-Next XLOOKUP will return the 5th item from the bottom in the Country column (A2:A20) which is America.
+Here the XLOOKUP will search for the first instance of Latin America and Caribbean (H2) in the Region column (B2:B20) starting from the bottom which result is the 5th item from the bottom.
+Next XLOOKUP will return the 5th item from the bottom in the Country column (A2:A20) which is Brazil.

 ## Tips & Tricks
 XLOOKUP is a powerful yet simple function and there are numerous ways to utilize its potential.
 Here, we’ll teach you three simple tips & tricks to master XLOOKUP.